On Demand Grand Rounds: We Should All Be Child Psychiatrists: A Call to Action for all Psychiatric Educators in Promoting Population Mental Health

 Atlanta, GA

-Originally reviewed July 26, 2023.
+Originally reviewed on July 26, 2023.

-Originally broadcast live July 26, 2023, from 12:00 PM – 1:00 PM ET
+Originally broadcast live July 26, 2023, from 12:00 PM – 1:00 PM ET.

-Enduring Activity Credit Expiration Date: August 27, 2025
+Enduring Activity Credit Expiration Date: August 27, 2025.

 Activity Time: One-hour webinar lecture with a 15-minute evaluation process.
 Total Time: 1:15